eben71/freaky-flyer-site/src/content/pages/flyer-delivery-services-perth-https-freakyflyerdelivery-com-au-copy-of-ffd-delivery-schedule-8.md

 #### GPS Tracking

-All of our riders maintain active GPS tracking devices to ensure your flyers are delivered successfully. [**Click HERE to access our GPS tracking portal.**](/gps-tracking/)
+All of our riders maintain active GPS tracking devices to ensure your flyers are delivered successfully.

 #### Follow Us